-Understanding Dabba Trading and CFDs: What’s the Deal?
+Understanding Dabba Trading and CFDs

 Have you ever heard of “dabba trading”?
 It sounds a bit unusual, but it’s a serious issue in the trading world.
 Let’s break down what dabba trading is, how it relates to CFDs (Contracts for Difference), and whether it’s legal.